mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 But let me back up and explain this.
 First of all, the article by [@joshkoor](http://twitter.com/joshkorr) revolves around the central notion that bringing Progressive Enhancement (PE from now on) into our work is a burden on the modern web developer.
 You see, any site should be able to be rendered 100% in javascript, and that's _okay_.
 Because the modern user has javascript, and expecting javascript to not be available is just plain pig-headedness.
 Those whiny PE proponents are making a *moral* case for PE, rather than taking a utilitarian and path-of-least-resistance approach.

 Fundamentally, the article is a shitty strawman argument against PE.
 It erroneously states that PE proponents want the latest canvas-based in-browser game to work with JS turned off.
-Which is bollocks, because the argument for PE is developing useful apps and sites that achieve core functionality for *everyone*, not matter their browser, OS, hardware and user ableness, offering nice-to-haves as the abilities of those things increase.
+Which is bollocks, because the argument for PE is developing useful apps and sites that achieve core functionality for *everyone*, no matter their browser, OS, hardware and user ableness, offering nice-to-haves as the abilities of those things increase.
 But no, the author has reduced it down to "PE hardliners want everything to work without JS".
-(The tech world equivalent of the tabloids shouting "Muslim extremists want you to cover up your daughter!")
+(The tech world equivalent of the tabloids shouting "Muslim extremists want YOU to cover up YOUR DAUGHTER!")

 ## Let the pain begin

-First of all, the article of the piece:
+First of all, the title of the article:

 > The Case Against Progressive Enhancement's Flimsy Moral Foundation